 Here is a complete, (occasionally) up-to-date CV (pdf).
 And a link to my Google Scholar profile with citation numbers.
 An overview of my peer review and editorial work is available at Publons.

-I keep a blog on issues of research design in the social sciences, and I occasionally contribute to this blog on EU affairs.
+I used to keep a blog on issues of research design in the social sciences, which I still occasionally update.

 To get in touch, write me at firstname.lastname@example.org.